RoyalHaskoningDHV/sam/docs/source/general_documents/data_exploration.md

 # Data exploration

 There are many ways to do a first data exploration, this document is to help with getting started and give a few guidelines for explorering time series.
+A nice start is probably the [the SAM exploration tool](#sam-exploration-tool)

 In addition to normal exploration, missing values, high cardinality, etc. time series have a few unique characteristics.